-As of May 2017, FL has implemented Action 13 of the BEPS Action Plan by activating the exchange of Country-by-Country Reports ("CbC Reports"), on a bilateral basis of the CbC Multilateral Competent Authority Agreement ("MCAA"), with 26 jurisdictions; the first exchanges in 2018 were for the reporting period of 2017.
-MNEs with annual consolidated group revenue of more than CHF 900 million have to file CbC Reports.
+In May 2017, FL implemented Action 13 of the BEPS Action Plan by activating the exchange of Country-by-Country Reports ("CbC Reports") of the CbC Multilateral Competent Authority Agreement ("MCAA") with 26 jurisdictions on a bilateral basis (the first exchanges took place in 2018 for the reporting period of 2017).
+Multinational Enterprises ("MNEs") with annual consolidated group revenue of more than CHF 900 million have to file CbC Reports.
 Based on art.
-7 of the Multilateral Convention on Mutual Administrative Assistance in Tax Matters ("MAC"), FL Tax Authorities are required to exchange information on tax rulings spontaneously as of 1 January 2017.
-As of August 2017, FL has not implemented any measures in accordance with Action 12 of the BEPS Action Plan that require taxpayers to disclose their aggressive tax planning arrangements.
+7 of the MAC, since 1 January 2017, FL Tax Authorities have been required to exchange information on tax rulings spontaneously.
+FL has not implemented any measures in accordance with Action 12 of the BEPS Action Plan (which requires taxpayers to disclose their aggressive tax planning arrangements).